-If you do not wish KS faculty and staff members to release information, respond to questions, and/or issue letters of recommendation regarding your student, you must notify your student's College Counselor and grade 12 dean of students in writing, by August 14.
+If you do not wish KS faculty and staff members to release information, respond to questions, and/or issue letters of recommendation regarding your student, you must notify your student's College Counselor and Dean of Student in writing.
 Note that the support staff will be unable to process any college applications on your child's behalf should you ask to withhold the information.